cos43/next-ai-draw-io/README.md

 -   **Smart Editing**: Modify existing diagrams using simple text prompts
 -   **Targeted XML Editing**: AI can now make precise edits to specific parts of diagrams without regenerating the entire XML, making updates faster and more efficient
 -   **Improved XML Handling**: Automatic formatting of single-line XML for better compatibility and reliability
+-   **🌍 Multilingual Support**: Switch between Chinese and English with a single click.
+Language preference is automatically saved and restored

 ## How It Works